labdiynez/Plex-Poster-Export/README.md

 Export Plex Posters for Movie or TV libraries to the directory the media is stored in.
 Requires a csv export from [WebTools-NG](https://github.com/WebTools-NG/WebTools-NG)

+Disclaimer: Code will be a mess, won't be super optimised, but should work.

 ---
 ### You will need:
 #### For MOVIES: